top of page

 Top Tips - Descriptive Writing

-• Use sensory language to describe what characters see, hear, smell, feel or taste.
-This will bring the scene to life and help the reader to visualise it.
+• Help the reader to visualise the scene by using sensory language to describe what characters see, hear, smell, feel or taste.

 For example, instead of stating "The forest was quiet," you could write, "The soft crunch of leaves underfoot was the only sound in the still, damp air.”